vchitlur/bosh-oracle-cpi-release/docs/deploy_director.md

-## Deploying BOSH Director Guide

-Deploying a BOSH director on OCI consists of two high level tasks
+# Deploy BOSH Director on OCI
- 1. Setting up the necessary OCI resources in your tenancy
- 2. Using [BOSH CLI v2 create-env](https://bosh.io/docs/cli-v2#create-env) command to create a director environment

-### Creating OCI resources

-BOSH director is deployed from a bastion instance in OCI.
-The bastion and the director instances are created in different subnets.
+In Oracle Cloud Infrastructure (OCI), BOSH will be installed on one of the subnets and the BOSH director will be deployed to manage other deployments.
+The BOSH director is deployed from a bastion instance.
+The bastion and the director instances are created on different subnets.
 The security rules for these subnets are configured such that the director is not exposed to public IP (accessible only from the bastion subnet) and only ssh traffic is allowed into the bastion subnet.

 Pictorially this can be represented as

 ---